strontic/strontic.github.io/xcyclopedia/library/ntshrui.dll-2FC44E0B0E79BB674B0AA2A883CADF76.md

 ## Possible Misuse

 *The following table contains possible examples of `ntshrui.dll` being misused.
-While `ntshrui.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ntshrui.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --